McDonald’s, Subway and other franchises got $15.6 billion in small-business funds

 In total, SBA identified 75,746 franchise businesses that received loans, amounting to 1.5 percent of the 5.2 million loans issued between April 3 and Aug.
 8. The $15.6 billion they received was 3 percent of the more than $522 billion loaned during that period.

 Because franchise owners operate somewhat independently of the chains with which they contract, they are eligible to receive PPP funds, money normally reserved for businesses employing fewer than 500 people.
-The SBA data on franchise affiliations, which the agency had not previously released, shows that loans to franchises saved almost 2.5 million jobs, although experts say the SBA’s estimates of PPP job retention are badly inflated.
+The SBA data on franchise affiliations, which the agency had not previously released, shows loans to franchises saved almost 2.5 million jobs, although experts say the SBA’s estimates of PPP job retention are badly inflated.

-Most loans are expected to be forgiven provided that the funds are used properly.
+Most loans are expected to be forgiven provided the funds are used properly.
 SBA representatives did not respond to requests for comment.

 Companies including Ruth’s Chris Steakhouse and Shake Shack sparked uproar in the early days of the program when their operating companies received millions of dollars in loans.
 Dozens of companies, including those two chains, returned the funds.
 Potbelly Corporation received funds, returned them, and then applied again when Congress replenished the PPP fund.